cgranell/labpistec-ideas/README.md

 Participants.
 GEOTEC members only

 Notes on the geobreakfast meeting where Menhdi presented his work on the trajectory package.
 This package contains classes and methods for spatio-temporal analysis of trajectories.
 This package might be used for comparing patients' trajectories in the health use case.
 Hoewver, time dimension seems to be an impediment for the health use case because time (up to now) is not relevant.
 In addition, interactions between trajectories (i.e patients) are independent, we do not intent to study behaviour/interactions between patients across time because each patient's trajectory is studied in isolation.

+### Meeting 2018-07-03
+Participants.
+LABPSITEC (Juani, Laura, Diana), GEOTEC (Nacho, Sven, Carlos)

+The meeting was aimed to discuss the categories and dimensions to extract key bits of useful information from the paper review.

 ### Meeting YYYY-MM-DD
 Participants.
 LABPSITEC (...), GEOTEC (...)